kiLeo13/Birthday/README.md

 > **Warning**
 >
-> This plugin is heavily in development stage.
-If you still want to compile and use it, this an advice not to do that.
+> This plugin is still heavily in development stage.
+If you still want to compile and use it you are being advised not to do that.